 It was exciting to see the kick off for the long awaited new archives building.
 Mark your calenders for 2025!

 Indiana Feed & Seed

 Old time pet store, feed mill, and seed seller was downtown.
 Discussed October 24, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.